 - Soft-shell gig bag.
 For a more premium guitar, I’d expect a hardshell case.

-Fast-forward to today and D’Angelico has a full lineup of solid-bodies that are gaining a lot of attention, including the Premiere Atlantic.
+Fast-forward to today and D’Angelico has a full lineup of solid-bodies that are gaining a lot of attention, including the Premiere Atlantic, which features a rosewood fretboard, but no mahogany body.

-I’ll cut to the chase with this guitar: It looks different, but it sounds incredible.
+I’ll cut to the chase with this guitar: It looks different for a “Les Paul,” but it sounds incredible.
+In fact, most probably wouldn’t even consider this a Les Paul copy guitar, but I really like it — and I’m the author, here!
 That’s thanks to the pair of Seymour Duncan humbuckers that offer stellar clarity.
 The clean tones are better than the distorted tones, so this isn’t really an electric guitar for rockers, but works well for several other genres.

 • • •